swatipati-cloud/WeboniseAssignment/README.md

 5) Select the function of that selected cellphone
 6) After execution of functionality say y if you want to continue with next functionality else n
 7) After execution of one phone say y if you want to continue with next smartphone else n

+b)On Windows -
+1) Open cmd
+2) javac CellphoneInfo.java
+3) java CellphoneInfo
+4) Select the cellphone
+5) Select the function of that selected cellphone
+6) After execution of functionality say y if you want to continue with next functionality else n
+7) After execution of one phone say y if you want to continue with next smartphone else n